Lepidoptera: Pollination

-Most species of Lepidoptera engage in some form of entomophily (more specifically psychophily and phalaenophily for butterflies and moths, respectively), or the pollination of flowers.
+Some species of Lepidoptera engage in some form of entomophily (more specifically psychophily and phalaenophily for butterflies and moths, respectively), or the pollination of flowers.
 Most adult butterflies and moths feed on the nectar inside flowers, using their probosces to reach the nectar hidden at the base of the petals.
-In the process, the adults brush against the flowers' stamens, on which the reproductive pollen is made and stored.
+In the process, the adults may brush against the flowers' stamens, on which the reproductive pollen is made and stored.
 The pollen is transferred on appendages on the adults, which fly to the next flower to feed and unwittingly deposit the pollen on the stigma of the next flower, where the pollen germinates and fertilizes the seeds.